seancorfield/honeysql/doc/special-syntax.md

 ;;=> ["WHERE (x = ?)"
 42]
 ```

-`nest` is also supported as a SQL clause for the same reason.
+`:nest` is also supported as a SQL clause for the same reason.

 ## not